Afterschool

 Matriculation

-The requirements for Matriculation slightly more complicated, as they employ a merit based system.
-You may refer to the official website of the Ministry of Education (MOE) to read about them in detail.
+The requirements for Matriculation are slightly more complicated, as they employ a merit-based system.
+You may refer to the official website of the Ministry of Education (MOE) to read about it in detail.

 Foundation

-The requirements for Foundation programmes are much more direct, and differ based on which university you apply to.
+The requirements for Foundation programmes are much more direct and differ based on which university you apply to.
 Some have higher requirements, and some have lower ones.
-You can go to Unit Pusat Universiti (UPU) website for more information.
+You can go to the Unit Pusat Universiti (UPU) website for more information.

 Matriculation has two programmes with different durations: